Van Lighting: Best Interior Light Options for Vanlife

 - How often you use lights

 If you have a strong electrical system, don’t power too many appliances and don’t use your lights all day, you probably have the bandwidth to support strong lights (such as recessed lights).
-However, if you have a smaller electrical system, power major appliances (like refrigerators and air conditioners) and use your lights often, you might prefer a power-saving light, like LED lights.
+However, if you have a smaller camper van electrical system, power major appliances (like refrigerators and rooftop air conditioners) and use your lights often, you might prefer a power-saving light, like LED lights.

 Of course, not every van will have an electrical system.
 If this is the case, you’ll need van lighting that doesn’t require electricity, such as battery powered or solar-powered lights.